LankeyBoard/RulesGraph/generalRules.md

 slug: LAST-STAND

 ruleType: RULE\
-While you have below half your maximum Health, you can opt to make a Last Stand, pushing yourself to the absolute limit, knowing these will be your final moments.
-For the next minute, You immediately and the start of each round of combat regain all of your Health & Stamina.
+When you are reduced to 0 Health and are not unconscious, you can opt to make a Last Stand, pushing yourself to the absolute limit, knowing these will be your final moments.
+You immediately and the start of each round of combat regain all of your Health & Stamina.
 If you are reduced to 0 Stamina or at the end of the 1 minute, you die.

 ## Death